Want to boost your brand visibility in AI models? Learn about our new GEO services

 #4 Market Insights

-Including market insights shows an awareness of where your company will likely be in some time and the kind of strategies you will need to take up.
-Investors want to see the potential of your product – so show them!
+Including market insights shows an awareness of where your company will likely be in some time and the strategies you will need to adopt to get there.
+If you want to convince investors, they will want to see the potential of your product—so show them!

-It’s best to use visual elements such as charts and graphs to present insights in an engaging and visually appealing manner.
+Visual elements such as charts and graphs are best used to present insights in an engaging and visually appealing manner.

 #5 Competitive Landscape